bitrise-io/devcenter/_articles/bitrise-cli/workflows.md

 _To learn more about Build Steps, check the_ [_Steps_](/bitrise-cli/steps) _section._

-## Define workflow specific parameters / environment variables
+## Defining workflow specific parameters / environment variables

 In addition to steps, you can also specify environment variables for every workflow.